 - Grandchildren (if the children are deceased), or

-- Anyone else entitled to the property of the deceased under California's intestate succession laws.
+- Anyone else entitled to the property of the deceased under intestate succession laws.

 Call us for help...

-For questions about T-bone collision lawsuits in California or if you want to discuss your case with one of our skilled California car accident attorneys, please contact us at Shouse Law Group.
+For questions about T-bone collision lawsuit or if you want to discuss your case with one of our skilled California car accident attorneys, please contact us at Shouse Law Group.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 - California Vehicle Code 22350 (“No person shall drive a vehicle upon a highway at a speed greater than is reasonable or prudent having due regard for weather, visibility, the traffic on, and the surface and width of, the highway, and in no event at a speed which endangers the safety of persons or property.”)

 - California Vehicle Code 23123.5(a) (“A person shall not drive a motor vehicle while holding and operating a handheld wireless telephone or an electronic wireless communications device unless the wireless telephone or electronic wireless communications device is specifically designed and configured to allow voice-operated and hands-free operation, and it is used in that manner while driving.”)